tkoz0/factor-database/README.md

 repository root unless otherwise stated.
 File paths are given relative to the repository root unless otherwise stated.

+Recommendations for a production instance
+- create a separate linux user for factor database
+- use a linux service for production (see fdb.service for an example)
+- setup automatic database backups

 Clone repository
 - `git clone https://github.com/tkoz0/factor-database`

+Install the python packages in `requirements.txt`

 Get Mathjax
 - get mathjax and put it at `static/mathjax/tex-svg-full.js`